brickster241/LLM_Projects/LLM-Summarizer/README.md

 ## 🚀 Features

-### 🌐 Summarize Website Content
-- Simply provide a URL to any web page, and the tool will extract the main content and generate a summary.

 ### 📺 Summarize YouTube Videos
-- Paste a YouTube video link to generate a text-based summary of its audio content (leveraging automated transcription).
+- Upload a custom .mp4 video to generate a text-based summary of its audio content (leveraging automated transcription).

 ### 📄 Summarize PDFs
 - Upload a PDF document, and the tool will parse its text to create a concise summary.

 ### 🎧 Summarize Audio Files
 - Upload an audio file, and the tool will convert its content to text using speech-to-text technology and generate a summary.

+### ✂️ Character Limit Control
+- Summaries are tailored to fit your desired length, ensuring they remain concise and relevant.

 ### 🌈 Seamless User Experience
 - Built using **Streamlit**, the web interface is simple, responsive, and user-friendly.